GENERAL PROGRAM QUESTIONS

 How many Nicholas School alumni are there?

 The Nicholas School proudly boasts of its some 5,000 alumni, many of whom remain actively connected with the Nicholas School and the CPDC.
-"Big Duke" has approximately 160,000 alumni, which makes the network 32 times larger!
+"Big Duke" has approximately 160,000 alumni.
 At the Nicholas School, we have an Alumni-In-Residence Program, which brings Nicholas School and Duke University alumni back to campus to share their expertise and lead interactive training for Nicholas School students.
 Alumni are selected to represent the broad range of career interests of Nicholas School students and skills sought by employers.
 Each Alumnus-in-Residence leads a series of workshops, talks, and student career meetings during a two- to three-day visit.

 How many students have internships?